raymater/Schedule-Message/README.md

 * Click on "New Application" button, enter your bot name and confirm.
 * Click on "Bot" tab, then on "Add bot" button and confirm.
 * In the "Token" section, click on "Copy" button.
-* Edit the schedule.js file in line 5 and paste your token in quotes.
+* Edit the config.ini file and paste your token.
+* (optional) - Edit the config.ini file and set your language (language code are same as translate files)

 **6- Invite your bot in a Discord server :**